 The second day after signing up, I received another, more detailed email.
 It showed how Vrbo works.

 It also reminded me to get the App on.
 Good thing, because until now the Vrbo app was actually not in my mind.
 Yet, it makes perfect sense.

 The third email was yet the coolest one: 12 cool and interesting cottages for a vacation.
 They sent beautiful cottages from Belize to Portland, from Hawaii over New York City to the Bahamas.

 I liked that they included averages prices per night.

 Obviously, there must be an app.
-Many of us know that situation; sitting in a bar or restaurants with friends, chatting and dreaming of vacation.
-Pulling out the phone and having a quick look what accommodations in your desired destinations would cost like?
+Many of us know that situation; sitting in a bar or restaurants with friends, chatting, and dreaming of vacation.
+Pulling out the phone and having a quick look at what accommodations in your desired destinations would cost like?

 Simple, and we have all done it.

 You can download the Vrbo app for Android and iOs here.

 You have to text yourself a link to download the app.
 I could not find the Vrbo app in the android store nor in the Apple App Store.

 And you can check our article about Airbnb Alternatives and Competitors in 2020.